Sikêra Júnior: Controversies

 Sikêra Júnior is known for making several statements considered racist, homophobic, sexist and misogynistic, as well as denialist statements about COVID-19.
 In August 2020, the presenter was ordered to pay R$30,000 reais to transsexual model Viviany Beleboni for calling her a "disgraceful race" while showing, on his program, an image of her represented as Jesus crucified during the 19th LGBT Pride Parade of São Paulo, held on Avenida Paulista in 2015.
 In November 2024, the Court of Justice of Amazonas (TJAM) sentenced the presenter to two years in prison for statements made against the LGBT community, such as associating the crime of pedophilia and drug use with homosexuals.
 However, Sikêra was authorized to have his custodial sentence replaced by two restrictive sentences, and must serve it by providing community service for a period and times to be established.
 Due to his statements, 43 companies suspended advertising on his program and presenter Nathalia Arcuri decided to leave RedeTV! because she did not agree with Sikêra Júnior's comments.

+In January 2026, the Federal Public Prosecutor's Office sentenced Sikêra Jr. to three years and six months in prison, but the prison sentence was replaced with community service and payments to LGBTQIA+ institutions.

 In October 2024, the Court of Justice of São Paulo ordered RedeTV! and presenter Sikêra Júnior to pay R$20,000 in compensation to an Uber driver falsely accused of being a "criminal" and a "rapist" during the Alerta Nacional program in 2022.

 In 2021, the Federal Public Ministry requested compensation of R$200,000 from a black woman whose dignity was offended by Sikêra in 2018, on the program Cidade em Ação, where he stated that "a woman who doesn't paint her nails is greasy and disgusting" and that the woman's nostrils looked like a "donkey's nostril".

 Like Jair Bolsonaro, the presenter had been taking a stance against social isolation, downplaying the disease in some aspects amid the COVID-19 pandemic.
 He also defended treatments with no proven efficacy against the disease, such as chloroquine.
-According to a document presented to the COVID-19 CPI by the Secretariat of Social Communication in June 2021, the Jair Bolsonaro government transferred R$120,000 in fees to the presenter under the justification that he had participated in seven government advertising campaigns, among them the 'Early Care for Covid-19', which recommended treatment immediately after the first symptoms, for which Sikêra received R$24,000.
+According to a document presented to the COVID-19 CPI by the Secretariat of Social Communication in June 2021, the Jair Bolsonaro government transferred R$120,000 in fees to the presenter under the justification that he had participated in seven government advertising campaigns, among them the 'Early Care for COVID-19', which recommended treatment immediately after the first symptoms, for which Sikêra received R$24,000.